 I’m not selling anything from my portfolio.
 I’ll continue to dollar cost average as I always do.
-That’s because I don’t need any of the money for the forseeable future.
+That’s because I don’t need any of the money for the foreseeable future.

 But if you do, and if you need it in next three years or so, it’s a good idea to re-balance before times get tough and take some money out of the game — that’s true especially now that more interest rate hikes are likely to come and create better opportunities for savers with higher rates on “safe” options like CDs and money-market accounts.

-So, to recap: For money that you must use in the next few years, that’s a risk.
-On the other hand, if you have money that is for a far future use, ignore all headlines.
-The key is to be in the game because wealth flows to owners over time.
+So, to recap: For money that you must use in the next few years, there’s a risk.
+On the other hand, if you have money that is for a far future use, ignore all the headlines.
+The key is to be in the game, because wealth flows to owners over time.